THE GLORIOUS POWER OF PEARLS

 Pearls were regarded as a mythological gem possessing powers to protect the wearer.
-During the dark ages gallant knights often wore pearls into battle believing the pure lustrous gem possess mythical powers to protect them.
-Pearls also feature greatly in religion, the Christian scriptures tells a parable of a man finding a pearl so valuable that he sells his entire possession to retain The Pearl.
+During the dark ages, gallant knights often wore pearls into battle believing the pure lustrous gem possess mythical powers to protect them.
+Pearls also featured greatly in religion, the Christian scriptures tells a parable of a man finding a pearl so valuable that he sells his entire possession to retain The Pearl.

-Today, pearls are still highly desirable possessing the same powers to capture and captivate multitudes with their ornate divine beauty.
-In contrast to ancient times when pearls were only afforded to royalty and nobility, the cultivation of cultured pearl in early 1900 broke the barriers enabling more people to enjoy and experience the glorious beauty of this exceptional gemstone.
+Today, pearls are still highly desirable possessing powers that capture and captivate multitudes with their ornate divine beauty.
+In contrast to ancient times when pearls were only afforded to royalty and nobility, the cultivation of cultured pearl in the early 1900s broke the barriers enabling more people to enjoy and experience the glorious beauty of this exceptional gemstone.

 The timelessness of this classic yet utterly modern gem is so alluring and quite simply irresistible.
 Still highly favoured by royalty, they have become a staple preserve for reflecting elegance, femininity, power and style.

-Pearls are adorned and adored by women worldwide today not just as adornment but to reflect style, statement and symbolism.
+Pearls are adored and adorned by women worldwide today not just as adornment but to reflect style, statement and symbolism.